Exchange, West Virginia

 Exchange is an unincorporated community and ghost town in Braxton County, West Virginia, United States that has the ZIP code of 26619.
 The town was a stopping point on the former Coal and Coke Railway.

-As of 2019, the outlying areas surrounding Exchange are still populated, but the main street through town is blocked and most of the buildings within the actual town appear to be abandoned.
+As of 2019, the outlying areas surrounding Exchange are still populated, but the main street through town is blocked.
+On August 25, 2023, a fire started in one of the buildings and spread to both sides, resulting in the destruction of the main structures and smaller storage buildings.

 Toponymy

 An early variant name was Millburn.
 The present name was suggested on account of ownership of the local mill and other enterprises frequently changing hands.